toasterparty/metroid-prime-fanhacks/doc/readme.md

 Double click `patch.bat` and select your input ISO.
 If patching succeeds, you'll see a newly created ISO whose name was defined by the `outputIso` property of your layout file.
 If patching failed, you will see an error message.
 Check this error message thoroughly as it may contains the line number of your `layout.jsonc` file where a mistake was made.

-For your convenience, `patch_quickplay.bat` has been provided which patches the same files, but it skips the main menu entirely and starts you directly in the starting room a full inventory.
+For your convenience, `patch_quickplay.bat` has been provided which patches the same files, but it skips the main menu entirely and starts you directly in the starting room with a full inventory.

 # Tips